-This information gives our venues an unprecedented level of insight into consumer behaviour and opportunities to engage customers directly.
+This information gives our venues an unprecedented level of insight into consumer behavior and opportunities to engage customers directly.
 We already serve demographic and engagement information from users to venues through the Purple Portal.
-The portal allows businesses to understand who is visiting and using the hotspot, how long they are online, as well as their age, gender and any other relevant information that they offer in their social networking profile.
+The portal allows businesses to understand who is visiting and using the hotspot, how long they are online, as well as their age, gender, and any other relevant information that they offer in their social networking profile.

 We can then gauge how long consumers will remain in these areas and what purchases they are considering.
-This information assists venues to develop marketing strategies that can be implemented in real time, including email and messages sent to a consumer’s phone, highlighting offers in the store.
+This information assists venues to develop marketing strategies that can be implemented in real-time, including email and messages sent to a consumer’s phone, highlighting offers in the store.

 The customer has the right to opt-in or opt-out of tracking.
-If a customer is not opted in, our software can still detect an anonymous MAC address, confirm whether that MAC address is a new or repeat visitor, and see how long that device stays.
+If a customer has not opted in, our software can still detect an anonymous MAC address, confirm whether that MAC address is a new or repeat visitor, and see how long that device stays.

 By using Location Based Services (only available with certain hardware manufacturers) the device can be tracked within the specific venue.
 The accuracy of the location-based tracking also depends on the number of access points in the space.

 The issue of privacy has been raised in relation to customer tracking.
 It must be addressed to allow both retailers and their customers to feel comfortable and have clear guidelines on analytics use.
-After all, if the retailers better understand the needs of their customers, the outcome will be positive – better store layouts, improved traffic flow, evacuation points, safety and removing the frustrations that customers often feel when receiving non-specific and irrelevant marketing messages.
+After all, if the retailers better understand the needs of their customers, the outcome will be positive – better store layouts, improved traffic flow, evacuation points, safety, and removing the frustrations that customers often feel when receiving non-specific and irrelevant marketing messages.

 A note from Gavin

-“Purple WiFi’s social login feature provides a wealth of understanding, but when added to Presence Analytics and Location Based Services, things start to get really interesting.
+“Purple WiFi’s social login feature provides a wealth of understanding, but when added to Presence Analytics and Location-Based Services, things start to get really interesting.

 “We support an individual’s right to privacy and right to control the collection of information.
-They need to feel confident that information collection is in their best interest and once they understand the advantages of opting-in, in terms of better targeting and relevant offers, it is our belief that they won’t be opting out.”
+They need to feel confident that information collection is in their best interest and once they understand the advantages of opting in, in terms of better targeting and relevant offers, it is our belief that they won’t be opting out.”